unoplatform/Uno.Themes/doc/cupertino/cupertino-getting-started.md

 ### Change Default Font

-By default, Uno.Cupertino comes pre-packaged with the [SF Pro](https://developer.apple.com/fonts/) `FontFamily` and automatically includes them in your application.
-Upon installation of the Uno.Cupertino package, you will have a `CupertinoFontFamily` resource available.
+By default, Uno Cupertino comes pre-packaged with the [SF Pro](https://developer.apple.com/fonts/) `FontFamily` and automatically includes them in your application.
+Upon installation of the Uno Cupertino package, you will have a `CupertinoFontFamily` resource available.

-If you would like Uno.Cupertino to use a different font, you can override the default `FontFamily` following these steps:
+If you would like Uno Cupertino to use a different font, you can override the default `FontFamily` following these steps:

 1. Add the custom font following [this guide](https://platform.uno/docs/articles/features/custom-fonts.html)
 2. In the application's **App Code Library** project (`PROJECT_NAME.csproj`), add a new Resource Dictionary named `CupertinoFontsOverride.xaml`